viktorsapozhok/kubernetes-cronjob-tutorial/README.md

 # kubernetes-cronjob-tutorial

-This repository provides a demo on how to deploy cron jobs to Azure Kubernetes Service (AKS).
+This repository provides a tutorial on how to deploy cron jobs to Azure Kubernetes Service (AKS).

 You learn how to: